mautorresp/Teleport/README.md

 ### Guidelines

-- All code must pass the no-float linter
+- All mathematical deduction must be deterministic and reproducible
-- Maintain 100% integer-only operations
+- Maintain CLF compliance: CAUS-or-FAIL with no middle ground
-- Add comprehensive tests for new features
+- Add mathematical receipts for new generator types
-- Follow existing code style and patterns
+- Provide formal refutation witnesses for failure cases
-- Update documentation for user-facing changes
+- Update generator family completeness proofs

 ### Testing Float Rejection